the best museums cusco

 Tour time01 hour

-This cloistered monastery museum is located a few steps from the Plaza de Armas of Cusco, in the Plaza Santa Catalina.
-The museum is located where the Acllahuasi once was situated.
-It was also known as the “House of the Chosen” or “Casa de las Elegidas”.
 This ancient Inca site recruited some of the most beautiful and virgin women in the entire Empire.
-They had to dedicate themselves to the cult of the Sun or to the service of the Inca nobility.
-Some women even dedicated themselves to cooking, textile work, mass production of clothing and weapons for the Inca army, agricultural tools and even becoming strong warriors for the Empire, in case the occasion calls for it.
+They had to dedicate themselves to the cult of the Sun or the service of the Inca nobility.
+Some women focused on cooking and making clothes for the Inca army.
+They also created farming tools and became strong warriors for the Empire when needed.

-The Santa Catalina Monastery was founded in 1601, in Arequipa.
-But due to a series of natural disasters in the city, this was moved in the early seventeenth century to Cusco.
-The initiative of the foundation came from the widow Lucía Rivera de Padilla.
-The widow had extensive wealth and fortune, and in February 1605 the first 25 professed nuns arrived in Cusco, which situated inside the old churches in Cusco list.
+The founders established the Santa Catalina Monastery in 1601 in Arequipa.
+However, because of several natural disasters in the city, it was moved to Cusco in the early 1600s.
+The initiative for the foundation came from the widow Lucía Rivera de Padilla.
+The widow had extensive wealth and fortune, and in February 1605, the first 25 professed nuns arrived in Cusco, situated inside the old churches in Cusco list.
+The museum features stunning colonial architecture, showcasing the final stages of the Renaissance with Roman-style arches.

 museums in cusco municipal palace